alanmcgovern/monotorrent/README.md

 PRE-REQUISITES
 ------------------------------------------------------------------------------------------------------------

-To run: A version of the .NET framework which supports the .NET 4.7.2 profile To build: Any IDE which can compile C# code.
+* A version of the .NET framework which supports the .NET 4.7.2 profile
+* Any IDE which can compile C# code.

 BUILDING MONOTORRENT: